dhiltonp/pop/docs/source/book/subs.rst

 By default, plugins in `pop` are lazy loaded.
 They only get imported when they are first accessed.
 This greatly speeds up the creation of a *Sub*.
-If a *Sub* contained hundreds of Plugins then it would take only a few seconds to load all of the modules therein.
+If a *Sub* contained hundreds of Plugins then it would take some time to load all of the plugins, typically a few seconds, lazy loading allows this time consumption to be bypassed.

 Sometimes it may be desirable to pre-load all of your plugins, to do this just call `hub.pop.sub.load_all(hub.subname)`.